 By 1794 there were 22 families farming the area, with more regularly arriving.
 In 1810 Governor Lachlan Macquarie arrived in Sydney and gave instructions to establish townships in various parts of the district.

 Today you can visit the towns of Wilberforce, Ebenezer, Pitt Town and Wisemans Ferry and enjoy the many old fine buildings that still stand to provide insight into early colonisation.
-The historic charm of the Hawkesbury’s river towns can be fully explored on this self-guided tour.
-Visit 13 of the best preserved and interesting historic locations in the area.
+The historic charm of the Hawkesbury’s river towns can be explored when you pick up your free Heritage Highlights booklet available from the Hawkesbury Regional Museum or from the Hawkesbury Visitor Information Centre.